-The Joint Call Secretariat (JCS) is the Institute of Health Carlos III (ISCIII, Spain) to assist the CSC and the national/regional funding bodies during the implementation of the call.
+The Joint Call Secretariat (JCS) is the French National Agency for research (ANR, France) to assist the CSC and the national/regional funding bodies during the implementation of the call.
 The JCS will be responsible for the administrative management of the call.
-It will be the primary contact point between the research consortia, the funding organizations, and peer reviewers regarding call procedures.
-The project coordinator is the point of contact for consortia during the application procedure and is responsible for forwarding relevant information from the JCS to their consortium members.
-CSO-

-MOH, Israel, will be responsible for the monitoring phase until the funded research projects have ended.
+It will be the primary contact point between the research consortia, the funding organisations, and peer reviewers with regard to call procedures.
+The project coordinator is the point of contact for consortium during the application procedure and is responsible for forwarding relevant information from the JCS to their consortium members.
+CSO-MOH, Israel, will be responsible for the monitoring phase until the funded research projects have ended.

-The coordinators of all funded projects must submit an annual scientific project report (usually first due on the 28th of February 2024 and then similarly in subsequent years) and a final scientific project report (due within six months of the end of the project).
+The coordinators of all funded projects must submit an annual scientific project report and a final scientific project report (due within six months of the end of the project).
 All reports must be in English and must use the reporting templates provided.
 The research partners are jointly responsible for delivery of the reports.
 Only reports delivered on behalf of the consortium, via the project coordinator, will be accepted.

-If required, each beneficiary should submit financial and scientific reports to their national/regional funding organizations, according to national/regional regulations.
-The progress and final results of each individual contract/letter of grant will be monitored by the respective national/regional funding organizations.
+If required, each beneficiary should submit financial and scientific reports to their national/regional funding organisations, according to national/regional regulations.
+The progress and final results of each individual contract/letter of grant will be monitored by the respective national/regional funding organisations.